peterzieba/5Vpld/README.md

 * ATF16V8, ATF22V10 (Require an EPROM Programmer)

 # Terminology
-CPLD - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">Complex Programmable Logic Device</a><br />
+PLD - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">Programmable Logic Device</a><br />
-PLD - Programmable Logic Device<br />
+GAL - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#GALs">Generic Array Logic</a><br />
-GAL - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">Generic Array Logic</a><br />
+CPLD - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">Complex Programmable Logic Device</a><br />
-<a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end to the CUPL compiler and related programs<br />
+<a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs<br />
 CUPL - Compiler for Universal Programmable Logic.
 (A old programming language for logic.
 Modern examples would be Verilog/VHDL).
-WinCUPL ultimately uses this to compile .PLD files into a .JED file.<br />
+WinCUPL ultimately uses CUPL.EXE to compile .PLD files into a .JED file.
+Assisted Technology released CUPL in September 1983.<br />
 FITTER - A fitter converts a netlist into the fusemap (.JED) file.
 Fitters are needed for the ATF150x CPLD devices.
 If my understanding is correct, this is basically place & route.<br />
 .JED/JEDEC File - A fuse map intended to be "burned/programmed" into a logic device.<br />
 .SVF File - Serial Vector Format.
 This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />